Classes taught at The Crucible

 Bell Casting introduces participants to bell design and the lost wax foundry technique.
-Each student will design, cast, and finish a bell approximately 6″ in diameter.
-This entry level class will provide a foundation for further explorations in this versatile foundry approach.
+Each student will design, cast, and finish a bell approximately six inches in diameter.
+This entry level class will provide a foundation for further exploration in this versatile foundry approach.

 Build Your Own Foundry Furnace